 Volunteering plays a critical role in empowering individuals, in fostering active citizenship and in building inclusive and resilient communities.
 Volunteering has many benefits for the individuals who volunteer, the organisations to which they contribute, and society as a whole.

 Our volunteers help us in the following roles.

-- Patient liaison officer – escorts patients or visitors around the hospital
+- Patient liaison officer – escorts patients to and from our Day Surgery

 - Flowers – refreshing flowers in patient rooms